liamondrop/traffic-sign-classifier/WRITEUP.md

 Above is a random sampling of images before preprocessing.
 It's easy to see that some of these images are very dark and would be challenging for even a human to classify.
 So, the first step I took to improve this result was to preprocess the data in an attempt to better amplify the important features in the image.

 I experimented with a number of ways to process and normalize the data, such as running the images through a Laplacian filter to enhance the edges in the images and normalize the values.
-However, the model performed best with histogram equalization and normalizing the image values from -0.5 to 0.5.
+I obtained the best experimental performance with histogram equalization and normalizing the image values from -0.5 to 0.5.
 It is also worth noting that there was no apparent degradation in performance when converting the input images to a single grayscale channel from RGB.

 <img src="./examples/rand-gray-0.png" />